The Essential Leadership Skills Needed To Catapult Your Career

 1. The skill of self-awareness

 Success begins within.
-When you have a sense of who you are, it invites you to do something about it.
-Having self-awareness amounts to be better advised.
+When you have a sense of who you are, it invites you to take action—having self-awareness amounts to being better advised.
 The more you know yourself, the closer you can become to being all you can be.

 1. The skill of business acumen

 Success begins with keenness and quickness in understanding and dealing with a business situation in a manner that is likely to lead to a good outcome.
-In the competitive environment of business, being the best at what you do is good, making good decisions is great; but a clear, comprehensive understanding of the business environment you’re operating in is invaluable.
+In the competitive environment of business, being the best at what you do is good, and making good decisions is excellent.
+Still, a clear, comprehensive understanding of the business environment you’re operating in is invaluable.

 1. The skill of relationship-building